Big Horn Remodeling

 Detail photo of navy blue custom cabinets in a Queensridge kitchen remodel, Las Vegas, Nevada.

 The written estimate should make this clear.
 A real kitchen remodel number should identify what is included, what is excluded, which materials are allowances, which selections are already locked, and what would trigger a change order.
 That level of detail is what separates a useful estimate from a low one-line number.
+For the complete checklist, review what is included in a full kitchen remodel.

 Scope note